by Ginny Figlar and Gaiam Staff

 You can also use props and walls to support you more comfortably in several other seated positions that are excellent for meditation.

 Try a variation on Cobbler’s Pose by placing your back against a wall and using two yoga blocks as shown at right to support the legs, with a blanket or meditation cushion beneath the sit bones.
-This creates a very supported foundation that is helpful if your hips aren’t very open.
+This creates a very supportive foundation that is helpful if your hips aren’t very open.

 If you can’t bend your knees in any of the ways above, try sitting on a blanket or meditation cushion, with your back against a wall, and simply straighten your legs gently out at a wide angle as shown at right, using rolled towels for support beneath your knees.